jessamynsmith/django-getting-started/README.md

 1. Verify the correct python3 is now on your path.
 In Terminal, enter the following:
 > $ which python3  # Should be "/usr/local/bin/python3"

+1. Ensure that pip is up to date:
+> $ pip install -U pip

-1. Install virtualenv and virtualenvwrapper.
+1. Install virtualenv and virtualenvwrapper for python3.
 The virtualenv package allows you to have individual environments for every python project, separate from the system package installs.
 The virtualenvwrapper package is a utility to manage your virtualenvs.
 It keeps the virtualenvs separate from your code and also provides useful operations on virtualenvs.
+(To be investigated: Do virtualenv and virtualenvwrapper have to be installed globally?)
 > $ sudo pip3 install virtualenv virtualenvwrapper

 1. Add virtualenvwrapper configuration to your .bashrc file.
 You can do this by editing your .bashrc file.
 In Terminal, enter the following:
 > $ cd ~
 >
-> $ emacs .bashrc  # Could also use vim
+> $ open .bashrc  # Could also use vim or emacs
 >
 > Add the following 3 lines:
 >